-Kansas Peony features bold lightly-scented ruby-red flowers at the ends of the stems from late spring to early summer.
+Primevere Peony features bold fragrant double creamy white flowers with lemon yellow eyes at the ends of the stems from late spring to early summer.
 The flowers are excellent for cutting.
-Its compound leaves remain green in color throughout the season.
+Its compound leaves emerge burgundy in spring, turning green in color throughout the season.